shaofengzeng/SuperPoint-Pytorch/README.md

 ```

 # New update (20210904)
-* You can now reproduce [rpautrat/Superpoint](https://github.com/rpautrat/SuperPoint)'s performance with pytorch.
+* You can now reproduce [rpautrat/Superpoint](https://github.com/rpautrat/SuperPoint)'s performances with pytorch.
 * Main steps:
     - 1 Define the network by [superpoint_bn.py](model/superpoint_bn.py) (Refer to [train.py](./train.py) for more details)
     - 2 Set parameter eps=1e-3 for all the BatchNormalization functions in model/modules/cnn/*.py